windixxie/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM is document-object-model which is an API whcih lets different programming languages and browsers interact with and change the HTML of a page (event driven and otherwise)

 2. What is an event?

+An event is simply any action or interaction a user has with a site.
+While the browser can detect these actions, developers can use event listeners to run code to trigger a reaction/event when those actions are performed.

 3. What is an event listener?

+Event listeners are a way for developers to react to the users input/actions.
+We can place the listener on an element, and when the user interacts with the element in the way that we predict. we can run a callback function to trigger the event.

 4. Why would we convert a NodeList into an Array?

+A NodeList is an Array-like Object, but it does not have all of the methods available to the Array prototype.
+When converting a NodeList to an Array (using Array.from(<NodeList>)), we then can gain acces to the array methods for greater manipulatability of the Object.

 5. What is a component?

+A component is a collection of any combination of HTML, CSS, and JS.
+These "collections" purpose is that we can reuse these components within other areas of our codebase.

 ### Git Set up